 Residential Burglary 720 ILCS 5/19-3 is a very serious criminal charge in Illinois.
 There are several things about the Illinois criminal charge of Residential Burglary that makes it different than a regular Burglary charge in Illinois.
 The first factor is that the structure, or building, that was entered into must be considered a residence, or capable of being considered a residence.
 The second element of a Residential Burglary is that the residence must have been entered into illegally with the intent to steal something.
 That second element is not always easy for the state to prove.
 The final factor that makes Residential Burglary different from a regular Burglary in Illinois is that the penalty for a conviction of Residential Burglary in Illinois is much more serious than a regular Burglary.

-There are three basic elements which the state has to prove in order for you to be guilty of a Residential Burglary in Illinois:
+There are three (3) basic elements which the State has to prove in order for you to be guilty of a Residential Burglary in Illinois:

 First the state must prove that you knowingly entered the residence of another without legal authority, meaning permission, or that you remained on the property without permission.

-That you gained entry to a residence by misrepresenting who you were.
+Third, that you gained entry to a residence by misrepresenting who you were.
 An example would be if you held yourself out to be a representative of the gas company or the phone company so that you could gain entry into a residence.
-The state will still have to prove your intent to commit a theft when you entered the residence.
+This will frequently involve elderly people.
+The state will still have to prove your intent to commit a Theft when you entered the residence.

-Possession of Burglary Tools 720 ILCS 5/19-2 is a crime in Illinois.
+Possession of Burglary Tools alone 720 ILCS 5/19-2 is a crime in Illinois.
 Possession of Burglary Tools is a Class 4 felony in Illinois which carries a possible prison sentence of between 1 to 3 years.
 In many Residential Burglary cases, you will also be charged with Possession of Burglary Tools.
 The Possession of Burglary Tools charges create a whole new set of legal issues that need to be explored.
-For instance, a screwdriver can be considered a burglary tool depending on the additional facts present in the case.
+For instance, possessing a screwdriver, in and of itself, is not a crime.
+However,possessing a screwdriver can be considered a Burglary Tool depending on the additional facts present in the case.
 Possession of Burglary Tools lawyer, James G Dimeas, has the experience to defeat charges of Possession of Burglary Tools because he can prove that the tools that were found by the police were not actually Burglary tools.
 A screwdriver found in a car cannot automatically be considered a burglary tool.
 An experienced Possession of Burglary Tools attorney, like James G. Dimeas, knows how to challenge Possession of Burglary Tools cases and use the defeat of a Possession of Burglary Tools charge to help defeat the specific intent element of Theft required to prove a Residential Burglary charge.

-Residential Burglary lawyer, James G. Dimeas, has spent the past 25 years representing people charged with Residential Burglary in Cook County, DuPage County, Lake County and Kane County.
+Residential Burglary lawyer, James G. Dimeas, has spent the past 29 years representing people charged with Residential Burglary in Chicago, Cook County, DuPage County, Kane County and Lake County.
 James Dimeas understands how serious a charge of Residential Burglary is and how complicated such a criminal charge can be.
 James Dimeas is a Residential Burglary attorney that has the experience and the knowledge to understand what the state needs to do to prove their case and he knows what he needs to do to weaken the state's case and to make it difficult for the prosecutor to prove every element of a Residential Burglary charge.
-When the state realizes that they are dealing with a Residential Burglary lawyer who knows what they are doing, the state will usually reduce the charges to avoid a chance of losing a Residential Burglary case.
-Since Residential Burglary in Illinois carries a mandatory minimum prison sentence of 4 years, it is critical that you hire a Residential Burglary attorney that has the experience and the knowledge to handle a Residential Burglary case in an effective and aggressive manner so as to avoid any possibility of going to jail.
+When the state realizes that they are dealing with an experienced Residential Burglary lawyer who knows what they are doing, the state will usually reduce the charges to avoid a chance of losing a Residential Burglary case.
+Since Residential Burglary in Illinois carries a mandatory minimum prison sentence of 4 years, it is critical that you hire a Residential Burglary attorney that has the experience and the knowledge to handle a Residential Burglary case in an effective and aggressive manner so as to avoid any possibility of going to prison.

 Award-Winning Residential Burglary Lawyer for Your Residential Burglary Case

-If you have a Residential Burglary case in Cook County, DuPage County, Lake Countyor Kane County you can contact James G. Dimeas for a free and confidential consultation about your case.
+If you, or a loved one, have a Residential Burglary case in Chicago, Cook County, DuPage County, Kane County or Lake County, you can contact James G. Dimeas for a free and confidential consultation about your case.
 To discuss the specific facts of your case.
 James Dimeas is available 24 hours a day to talk to you about your case.
-If you need to speak to Mr. Dimeas, he can always be reached at 847-807-7405.
+You can always talk to James Dimeas, personally by calling 847-807-7405.